 The remaining obligations - lodging an ESS Annual Energy Savings Statement, notifying us of your PDRS Individual Liable Demand, lodging a PDRS Annual Statement and paying any shortfall penalty - are managed through our online system TESSA.
-You will need to register an account in TESSA to complete these processes.
+You will need a TESSA account to complete these processes.